benjystanton/benjystanton.github.io/_posts/2012-10-19-an-excuse-for-a-blockquote.md

 ---
 layout: post
-title: An Excuse for a Blockquote
+title: An excuse for a blockquote
 date: 2012-10-19 21:47:00
 categories: design
 ---